The HARPS search for southern extra-solar planets. XXXVI. Eight HARPS multi-planet systems hosting 20 super-Earth and Neptune-mass companions: Conclusion

 \section{Conclusion}

-We have reported the discovery of twenty low-mass planets in eight systems discovered with the { HARPS} Echelle spectrograph mounted on the 3.6-m ESO telescope located at La Silla Observatory.
+We have reported the discovery and detailed characterization of eight planetary systems hosting twenty low-mass planets, plus a possible additional planet on a 6-month orbit, discovered with the { HARPS} Echelle spectrograph mounted on the 3.6-m ESO telescope located at La Silla Observatory.
 We also improved the characterization of the extremely eccentric Jupiter orbiting \object{HD20782}.

-As we can see in Fig.~\ref{udry:fig23}, that show in the minimum-mass/period space the planetary detections reported in this paper, we can divide our sample in three mass categories: \begin{itemize} \item Very small-mass planets with minimum masses below 6 M$_{\rm Earth}$, that are found orbiting \object{HD\,20781} and \object{HD\,136352} on short periods, less than 15 days, \item More massive planets in the super-Earth to Neptune transition regime, spanning a range in minimum mass from 8 to 17 M$_{\rm Earth}$, and a range in period from a few days to nearly a year, \item Massive planet found on long-period orbits. \end{itemize}
+Figure.\,\ref{udry:fig23} illustrates these detections in a diagram showing the planet distribution in periods, with indication of their masses and eccentricities.
+The planets in our sample can be divided in three categories: \begin{itemize} \item Very small-mass planets with minimum masses below 6\,M$_{\oplus}$, that are found orbiting \object{HD\,20781} and \object{HD\,136352}, on short periods, less than 15 days. \item More massive planets in the super-Earth to Neptune transition regime, spanning a range in minimum masses from 8 to 17\,M$_{\oplus}$, and a range in periods from a few days to nearly a year.
+They represent the bulk of our detections. \item Massive planets found on long-period orbits. \end{itemize}

 The RV technique sensitivity goes down when moving towards small-mass and long-period planets.
-It is therefore not surprising that most of our detection are in the second mass category.
-The lack of massive object on short-period orbit is already well established, and the detection of extremely small-mass planets, although numerous from \emph{Kepler} statistics \citep[e.g.][]{Coughlin-2015} and previous RV surveys \citep[e.g.][]{Butler-2017,Mayor-2011}, is challenging for RV surveys because of stellar signals \citep[][]{Dumusque-2016b}.
+It is therefore not surprising that most of our detections are in the second mass category.
+The lack of massive objects on short-period orbits is already well established, and the detection of extremely small-mass planets, although numerous from \emph{Kepler} statistics \citep[e.g.][]{Coughlin:2016aa} and previous RV surveys \citep[e.g.][]{Butler-2017,Mayor-2011}, is challenging for RV surveys because of the perturbing effect of additional stellar signals \citep[][]{Dumusque-2016b} and the preponderance of appearance of these planets in multiple systems.